Phylliade/ikpy/README.md

 The library can work with both versions of Python (2.7 and 3.x).
 It requires numpy and scipy.

-Sympy is but highly recommended, for fast hybrid computations, that's why it is installed by default.
+Sympy is highly recommended, for fast hybrid computations, that's why it is installed by default.

 Matplotlib is optional : it is used to plot (in 3D) your models.